thomasjames145/LagomREADME/README.md

 ## Post-Installation

+AS OF RELEASE 1.03 THIS IS NOT NEEDED.
+ONLY USE IF USING A VERSION PRIOR TO 1.03

 ### Output Files

 I do not want to try to whitelist yet, as I dont know how, so I am linking my outputs separetly.
 Just put them under the OUTPUTS seperator and sort with loot. [the link](https://mega.nz/folder/OA1w2ZKY#v9FnZQqzB62oTHGMfwBlFQ)